Roblox Binary Model Format, Version 0

 Type ID 0x1c

-SharedString values are stored as an Interleaved Array of u32 values that represent indices in the SSTR string array.
+SharedString values are stored as an Interleaved Array of big-endian u32 values that represent indices in the SSTR string array.

 Bytecode